 What you can and cannot do with a Dutch short-stay visa

 After verifying the provided documents by the immigration officer in charge with your situation, and if everything is according to the rules and requirements, the candidate will receive the stamp in the passport, which is the needed visa or the permit to enter the Netherlands.
 Visitors who intend to stay more than three days in the country are obliged to report to the local police, but there are cases where the accommodation might take care of this mandatory issue.
 With a short-stay visa for the Netherlands people can legally work if the company you signed the contract with has prepared the documents for a work permit on your behalf.

-Additional information and details about the short-stay Dutch visa can be found if you contact our team of immigration experts in the Netherlands.
+Additional information and details about the short-stay Dutch visa can be found if you contact our immigration lawyer in the Netherlands.
 If you need details on other types of Dutch visas, such as the DAFT visa or highly-skilled migrant visa, we can help you.